Easy to find: search strategies for image databases

 4. Try free association

-Free association is a kind of brainstorming.
-Take a blank piece of paper and write down the term you’d like to illustrate, e.g. ‘presentation training’.
-Then spend 5 minutes writing down all the associated terms that occur to you.
-It’s important not to dismiss any term as being unsuitable – it may lead you to a further, more appropriate term.
-For example, ‘training’ makes you think of ‘sport’.
-‘Sport’ leads you to ‘weight training’, which in turn gives you the idea of ‘dumb bells’.
-Perhaps ‘dumb bells’ is exactly the image you’re looking for to support what you want to get across.
-Free association works even better in pairs or groups of three – you can take up each other’s ideas and develop them creatively.
+Free association is a bit like brainstorming.
+Take a blank piece of paper and write down the word or term you’d like to illustrate, for example, “presentation training.”
+Then spend five minutes writing down all the associated words and expressions that spring to mind.
+Don’t dismiss any term as unsuitable – it might lead you to another, more appropriate term.
+For example, “training” makes you think of “sport.”
+“Sport” leads you to “weight training,” which then gives you the idea of “dumbbells.”
+Perhaps “dumbbells” is exactly the image you’re looking for to get your message across.
+Free association works even better in pairs or groups of three – you can bounce ideas off each other in a creative development session.

 5. Get feedback

 When you think you have found the perfect image, show it to at least three people for their feedback.
 Ask them what they associate with the picture, and what emotions it raises in them.
 Different pairs of eyes pick up details you might not spot.
-If you get three completely different answers, you should rethink your choice of image and adjust your search accordingly.
-Sometimes specifically changing a particular aspect of the picture using image processing is enough to sharpen your message.
+If you get three completely different answers, you should rethink your choice of image or even adjust your search accordingly.
+Sometimes, if you change a particular aspect of a picture using an image editor, you can sharpen your message.
 Also consider cropping – for example, you might find the perfect image of person to show in a summer brochure, but a colleague then points out that to their left in the photo there’s a window showing snow outside.
 Cropping away that part of the picture might deem the photo suitable to use after all.